szuhow/ml-zoomcamp-2024/midterm/README.md

 During EDA, we create new features such as `bmi_category` and `age_range`:
 - **BMI Category**: Categorizes the BMI values into groups such as Underweight, Normal, Overweight, and Obese.
 - **Age Range**: Categorizes the age values into ranges such as 0-18, 19-30, 31-45, 46-60, and 60+.

-## Data Preprocessing

-We preprocess the data by encoding categorical variables and creating new features (`age_range` and `bmi_category`) from existing ones.
-This helps in providing more informative inputs to the model.

 ## Model Training